apple/swift-cluster-membership/CONTRIBUTING.md

 4. Adheres to our code formatting conventions and [style guide](STYLE_GUIDE.md).
 5. Accompanied by a great commit message, using our commit message template.

+In order to check if all formatting and other rules are in-line with what the project expects, you should run the **`scripts/sanity.sh`** script before submitting your pull request.
+It will check formatting and other rules and fail it they are not in accordance to the project's rules, e.g. fixing all the formatting along the way.

+Once the sanity script passes, you are ready to submit your pull request!

 ### Code Format and Style

 Swift Cluster Membership uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to enforce the preferred [swift code format](.swiftformat).
 Always run SwiftFormat before committing your code.